President and Chief Executive Officer

 Wesley Woodlawn Hospital & ER

-He and his wife, Lynne, have a son and a daughter.
+He and his wife, Tijen, have two sons and a daughter.

 Chief Operating Officer